1990 Slovenian independence referendum

 An independence referendum was held in the Republic of Slovenia (then part of SFR Yugoslavia) on 23 December 1990.
 Both the ruling center-right coalition and the left-wing opposition supported the referendum and called on voters to support Slovenian independence.

 The voters were asked the question: "Should the Republic of Slovenia become an independent and sovereign state?"
 (Ali naj Republika Slovenija postane samostojna in neodvisna država?).
-The Slovenian parliament set a threshold for the validity of the plebiscite at 50% and one of all electors (the absolute majority).
+The Slovenian parliament set a threshold for the validity of the plebiscite at 50% and one of all registered voters.

+A total of 1,499,294 people were entitled to vote.
+However, 42,274 people could not vote because they were working abroad or involved in military service or military exercises, reducing the electorate to 1,457,020.

 Results

-On 26 December the results of the referendum were officially proclaimed by France Bučar in the Assembly.
-88.5% of eligible voters (94.8% of those participating) had voted in favour of independence, therefore exceeding the threshold.
-4.0% had voted against independence, while 0.9% had cast invalid ballots, and 0.1% had returned their ballots unused.
-6.5% of electors did not participate in the elections.
+On 26 December, final results of the referendum were officially proclaimed by France Bučar in the Assembly.
+88.5% of registered voters (95.7% of those participating) had voted in favour of independence, therefore exceeding the threshold.
+4% had voted against independence, while 1% had cast invalid ballots and 0.1% had returned their ballots unused.
+7% of the potential electorate did not participate in the elections.